SAMS-STC Jobseeker App Coming Soon

 11. APPLICATION PROCESS:

-Interested candidates are requested to apply online by or before June 2, 2026.
-Applications will be reviewed on a rolling basis.
+Interested candidates are requested to apply online at https://www.samsstc.com/Jobs/job-description/director-finance-control-risk-management-mobile-creches-new-delhi/558 by or before July 10, 2026.

 Candidates are also requested to submit an updated resume and a cover letter of up to 300 words.